 - Was original pre- and postgame host for Arizona Cardinals broadcasts from 1988-90.

-- He and his wife, Nancy, reside in the Valley and have 2 children, Scott and Stephanie.
+- Grew up in Silvis, Ill., population 3,000, a part of the Quad-Cities ... he and his wife, Nancy, reside in the Valley year round ... they have 2 children: Scott and Stephanie.

-- Is in his seventh season as D-backs' television analyst on FOX Sports Arizona broadcasts since returning to the organization in 2013...was the club's original analyst from 1998-2000.
+- Is in his 10th season as D-backs' television analyst on FOX Sports Arizona broadcasts after returning to the organization in 2013 ... was the club's original analyst from 1998-2000.